cinalselin/react-router-woodies/README.md

 # Woodies interior site created with react

 For this project, a website was created for an interior company.
-The following points were important:
+The following points were important: <br>
 • Use React Router to enable navigation between the different subpages.
 • The project must include the following pages: